Dok-T/squarePi/README.md

 # squarePi.sh by DokT under MIT License.
-Made 20/05/2020, last update 21/05/2020
+Made 20/05/2020, last update 22/05/2020

 It's not a true PWM signal, but a square signal.
+The Raspberry Pi is not capable of that.
 You might use a capacitor with a resistance to get a sinusoidal signal.
 WARNING: I'm not responsible for any blown RPIs/IoT devices or electronic components suchs as fans, leds, whatever.
-Us it at your own risk!
+Use this tool at your own risk!

 ls /sys/class/gpio/ | egrep -Eo "[0-9]{2,4}" >> $INTVAR
 printf "$INTVAR\n"